heliocentric/simp-doc/docs/getting_started_guide/Installing_SIMP_on_Puppet_Enterprise.rst

 configure itself to add the necessary firewall rules, and service level exclusions based only on changes made to the PE Console.

 Installing SIMP on top of Puppet Enterprise is a multi-step process, involving changes at the following places in your environment:

+* manual shell commands on the Master of Masters (MoM).
 * control repo
-* global hiera
+* global or environment layer hiera
 * console classifier
-* Some manual shell commands on the Master of Masters (MoM).

 It is highly recommended to perform these steps in sequence to prevent loss of connectivity.

 At this time multiple compile masters and PE HA is not supported out of the box in SIMP.
 We are currently working on a Technology Preview in succeeding 6.x versions to support HA configurations out of the box.
 At this time HA support requires manual configuration and only supports manual failover.

 System Requirements
 ^^^^^^^^^^^^^^^^^^^